apk003/Data-Analytics/data-cleaning/README.md

 Scenario 1 is a quick data cleaning task in a spreadsheet, though writing a quick Spark script would work just as well.

-Scenario 2 is a slightly more in-depth data cleaning task using industry best practices.
+Scenario 2 is a different approach, where cleaning is done entirely through SQL queries with advanced functions.

 ## Scenario 1